aniketsahu115/Demo-All/README.md

 # Demo-All
-This Repository is for all types of works
+This Repository is for all types of works.